linkerd/website/linkerd.io/content/2.16/features/protocol-detection.md

 WebSockets, and HTTP tunneling.

 In most cases, Linkerd can do this without configuration.
-To accomplish this, Linkerd performs *protocol detection* to determine whether traffic is HTTP or HTTP/2 (including gRPC).
-If Linkerd detects that a connection is HTTP or HTTP/2, Linkerd automatically provides HTTP-level metrics and routing.

-If Linkerd *cannot* determine that a connection is using HTTP or HTTP/2, Linkerd will proxy the connection as a plain TCP connection, applying [mTLS](../automatic-mtls/) and providing byte-level metrics as usual.
+To accomplish this, Linkerd performs *protocol detection* to determine whether traffic is HTTP (including HTTP/2 and gRPC).
+If Linkerd detects that a connection is HTTP, it will automatically provide HTTP-level metrics and routing.
+If Linkerd *cannot* determine that a connection is using HTTP, Linkerd will proxy the connection as a plain TCP connection without HTTP metrics and routing.
+(In both cases, non-HTTP features such as [mutual TLS](../automatic-mtls/) and byte-level metrics are still applied.)

-(Note that HTTPS calls pods are treated as TCP, not as HTTP.
-Because the client initiates the TLS connection, Linkerd is not be able to decrypt the connection to observe the HTTP traffic.)
+Protocol detection can only happen if the HTTP traffic is unencrypted from the client.
+If the application itself initiates a TLS call, Linkerd will not be able to decrypt the connection, and will treat it as an opaque TCP connection.

 ## Configuring protocol detection